 - Plant this dog rose in a mix of garden earth and soil mix with, ideally, a layer of fertilizer lining the bottom of the hole.

-- Mulch will help conserve water and eliminate weed growth.
+- Equally important, mulch will help conserve water and eliminate weed growth.

 Dog rose, an easy plant to prepare cuttings from